any-tdf/stdf/docs/mds/components/toast/guide_en.md

-> Toast uses icons ri-checkbox-circle-line, ri-close-circle-line, ri-error-warning-line, ri-information-line.
-Please ensure these icons are included in your project's symbol.svg file.
-For details, please refer to [STDF-Guide-Icon](https://stdf.design/guide/icon).

 ## Display Position

 By default, the toast appears in the center of the screen.
 You can also set its position using the `position` prop.
 When position is set to `top` or `bottom`, you can use the `py` prop to set the distance from the top or bottom.